itenium-be/blog-posts/productivity/2024-06-08-git-pull-request-hygiene.md

 ## Avoid Superfluous Changes

-These are changes that typically happen automatially on a save and means that someone has a different linter installed, or that they are running their linter with different settings 😲
+These are changes that typically happen automatically on a save and means that someone has a different linter installed, or that they are running their linter with different settings 😲